Thinking beyond borders

 Employment income is generally treated as South African – sourced compensation where the individual performs the services to earn that income while physically located in South Africa.
 There is no statutory definition of the source of employment income, however.

 For extended business travelers, the types of income that are generally taxed are employment income, South African bank interest, and taxable gains from the sale or deemed sale of South African immovable property.
-Note that, as of 1 April 2012, there is a Dividend Withholding Tax in South Africa, and an Interest Withholding Tax is proposed for future tax years.
+Dividends are subject to a withholding tax of 20% and interest paid to non-residents is subject to a withholding tax of 15%.

 South Africa does not have a social security system as such.
 Similar levies, however, do apply, such as unemployment insurance fund contributions (1 percent for the employer, 1 percent for the employee, capped), skills development levies (1 percent for the employer, uncapped) and workers’ compensation levies (rate varies by industry).
 Certain of these contributions do not apply to expatriates in specific instances.
 South Africa has not entered into any totalization agreements.

 Taxpayers must submit their annual tax returns by a specific date each year.
 This date is set by the Minister of Finance in the Government Gazette each year.
 Tax returns must be filed by non-residents who derive South African–sourced gross income that is above the tax threshold.
 Individuals claiming relief from tax in terms of a double taxation agreement are required to submit tax returns to claim such relief if such earnings exceed the gross income threshold.
 Without submission and assessment of a tax return, a short-term business traveler is not guaranteed such relief.